nathanmsmith/nathansmith.io/src/content/posts/neovim-lsp/index.md

 > - Lua remote plugin host
 > - Lua user-config: init.lua

 Vimscript, or VimL, is the de facto configuration of Vim.
 However, it's also [not that great of a language](https://www.reddit.com/r/vim/comments/1bf672/why_does_viml_suck/): there are lots of odd quirks and performance issues that come with it.
 As a result, the Neovim core developers decided to add support for Lua in Neovim.
-Justin M. Keyes goes over the rationale for this decision in a [great VimConf presentation](https://youtu.be/Bt-vmPC_-Ho).
+Justin M. Keyes goes over the rationale for this decision in a [great VimConf 2019 presentation](https://youtu.be/Bt-vmPC_-Ho).
 The tl;dr is that Lua is a fast language that already exists and is simpler to learn than Vimscript.

 Why does this matter?
 We were going to go over the LSP today, not Lua, right?

 Yes and no. Just as Vimscript is the language for which Vim apis are exposed, Lua is becoming the preferred language for which Neovim apis are being exposed.
 The LSP api is in Lua, meaning we'll have to write a little bit of Lua to set it up.

 If you haven't written any Lua, don't fear!
 Ample code examples will be provided for your copy/pasting pleasure.
 Lua is a fairly easy language to read if you know any programming language already.
-If you're interested in more Lua, [Learn X in Y minutes](https://learnxinyminutes.com/docs/lua/) is a great place to start.
+If you're interested in more Lua, [Timothée Sterle's guide](https://github.com/nanotee/nvim-lua-guide) is a great place to start.
+I tend to learn best through doing, so if you're like me, you might also find [Lua Missions](https://github.com/kikito/lua_missions) to be useful.

 However, most Vimmers don't currently have any Lua configuration files lying around, so we need to cover the basics of going from an `init.vim` Vimscript file into triggering Lua code.
 There are a couple ways to do this.